Sylvanas Windrunner stood for justice, protection, and valor; she betrayed it all.

 A Bright Future

 Sylvanas was one of four children born to Verath and Lireesa Windrunner of Quel’Thalas.
 Like her mother and elder sister Alleria before her, she joined the rangers of Silvermoon.
-Alleria succeeded their mother as Ranger-General of the Farstriders first, but Sylvanas took the mantle when her sister chose to pursue a different path.
+Alleria first succeeded their mother as Ranger-General of the Farstriders, but Sylvanas took the mantle when her sister chose a different path.
 Sylvanas, on the other hand, made a name for herself in the battles against the Amani Empire.

 Also making a name for himself was Nathanos Marris, an extremely talented human ranger that Sylvanas welcomed into the Farstriders.
-Her willingness to receive a human into the ranks of the elven rangers inspired a great deal of speculation about the relationship between the two, for many wondered if it was romantic at the core.
+Her willingness to receive a human into the elven rangers’ ranks caused speculation about their relationship, for many wondered if it was romantic.
 Sylvanas often visited Nathanos at the Marris Stead, even meeting his younger cousin Stephon.
 She gave Stephon enough gold to purchase his first sword and then spent the night at Nathanos’s home.